Analytical cell size distribution: lineage-population bias and parameter inference: Introduction

 In this article, we focus on cell size which offers many insights on the laws of growth and division, and because the size framework also applies to molecular-level quantities, such as a number of proteins or mRNA, which also grow within the cell cycle and are split between the daughter cells at division.
 Lineage-population biases have been recently derived at the level of the first moments of the size distribution \cite{totis_population-based_2021}, and of the distribution of size at birth \cite{thomas_analysis_2018} in some particular cases; however general understanding of the bias at the level of distributions, as illustrated on \cref{fig_lin_vs_pop}, is lacking.
 In the mathematical literature, the growth-fragmentation equation modeling the time evolution of the population cell-size distribution has been largely analyzed \cite{michel_existence_2006,doumic_jauffret_eigenelements_2010,balague_fine_2013}.
 Surprisingly, these analyses have not been applied to lineage statistics.

 The fluctuations in cell growth are of central importance for cell size statistics.
 Variability in single cell growth has been mainly modeled as a Markov process, where the single cell growth rate changes from one cycle to the next one, but remains constant inside each cycle, so that the growth of a single cell is deterministic \cite{doumic_statistical_2015,garcia-garcia_linking_2019}.
 This kind of modeling accounts for cell-to-cell variability, which affects the population growth rate \cite{olivier_how_2017}, either increasing or decreasing it depending on mother-daughter correlations \cite{lin_single-cell_2020}.
 On the other hand, experimental cycles exhibit fluctuations around the exponential trend, prompting us to describe single-cell growth as a random process with a diffusive term accounting for in-cycle variability.
-Experimental data on E. Coli \cite{kiviet_stochasticity_2014} suggest that both in-cycle and cell-to-cell sources of variability are present.
-However, numerical results show that the cell-to-cell variability in growth has little impact on the steady-state size distribution \cite{jia_cell_2021}.
-We thus decide to focus on the in-cycle source of variability in cell growth.
+Experimental data on E. coli \cite{kiviet_stochasticity_2014} suggest that both in-cycle and cell-to-cell sources of variability are present.
+In this article, we focus on in-cycle variability in cell growth, which has been less investigated than cell-to-cell variability.

 The goals of this article are multiple and are summarized as follows.
-After introducing the model in \cref{sec_prelim}, we derive in \cref{sec_exact_lin} exact steady-state lineage cell-size distributions, in the case of deterministic volume partitioning, both symmetric and asymmetric.
+After introducing the size-control model in \cref{sec_prelim}, we derive in \cref{sec_exact_lin} exact steady-state lineage cell-size distributions, in the case of deterministic volume partitioning, both symmetric and asymmetric.
 The lineage-population bias is then obtained by comparison with the mathematical literature on population.
 We also show that this result accounts for experimental data, and can be used for parameters inference.
-In \cref{sec_gen_kernel}, we introduce stochasticity in the partitioning and seek large and small size asymptotic lineage distributions, from which the lineage-population bias is derived.
-In \cref{sec_noise}, we introduce in-cycle noise around exponential growth, and show how it modifies the large-size behavior and the lineage-population bias.
+In \cref{sec_gen_kernel}, we introduce stochasticity in the partitioning of volume at division and seek large and small size asymptotic lineage distributions.
+From these distributions, we derive the lineage-population bias and investigate the role of the different rates of the model in this bias.
+Moreover, we show that these asymptotic behaviors are also valid for the adder mechanism, in which cell division is triggered the increment of volume since birth.
+Finally, in \cref{sec_noise} we introduce in-cycle noise in single-cell growth around the exponential trend, and show how it modifies the large-size behavior and the lineage-population bias.